The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Hypericum perforatum | 250-750 mg | Reduces β-amyloid, improves cognition and mood, |

-The neuroprotective effects are particularly evident in secondary plant substances (e.g. polyphenols, iridoid glycosides, isothiocyanates, terpenoids, alkaloids and saponins) and their effect on neurotropins (signal mediators between nerve cells).
-The substances act as acetylcholinesterase inhibitors and have antioxidant, anti-amyloid, anti-inflammatory and anti-apoptotic properties.
+The neuroprotective effects are particularly evident in secondary plant substances (z.B.
+Polyphenols, iridoid glycosides, isothiocyanates, terpenoids, alkaloids and saponins) and their effect on neurotropins (signal mediators between nerve cells).
+The substances act z.B. as acetylcholinesterase inhibitors and have antioxidant, anti-amyloid, anti-inflammatory, and anti-apoptotic properties.
 The current study situation is inconsistent.
-Nevertheless, phytotherapeutics with a high content of neuroprotective secondary plant substances should be tested in Alzheimer's disease and other neurodegenerative diseases (such as Parkinson's disease, multiple sclerosis, ALS and Huntington's disease).
+Nevertheless, phytotherapeutics with high levels of neuroprotective phytochemicals should be tested in Alzheimer's disease and other neurodegenerative diseases (such as Parkinson's disease, multiple sclerosis, ALS, and Huntington's disease).

 PARKINSON'S DISEASE